goccy/kubejob/README.md

 ## Manage execution timing

 If you don't want to execute the Job immediately after the Pod is `Running` state, you can delay the execution timing.
+Also, this feature can be used if the Job has multiple containers and you want to control their execution order.

 ```go
 ctx := context.Background()